canonical/ubuntu-mir/README.md

 The meeting is meant to help to facilitate

-`* a fair share of work for each of us
+* a fair share of work for each of us
-`* a timely response to reporters of MIR requests
+* a timely response to reporters of MIR requests
-`* detection and discussion of any current or complex cases`
+* detection and discussion of any current or complex cases

 Due to the nature of this process there are times when this is very busy and the meeting is strongly needed.
 But there are other times (e.g. at the beginning of a new release) where not a lot is happening.
-In such
-\"idle\" phases the leader of the meeting can pre-check the links we usually check together and skip steps of the agenda quoting that a pre-check has not shown anything worth to discuss.
+In such *idle* phases the leader of the meeting can pre-check the links we usually check together and skip steps of the agenda quoting that a pre-check has not shown anything worth to discuss.

-From there we can then go rather directly to \"Any other business?\" which serves as a catch all for all attendees.
+From there we can then go rather directly to *Any other business?* which serves as a catch all for all attendees.
 By that we can make the meeting more efficient in those times, instead of filing a monologue-log every week.